AdobeDocs/analytics-platform.en/help/getting-started/cja-landing-alternative.md

     </td>
     <td>
     <a href="/help/guided-analysis/overview.md"><img src="./assets/product-analytics.png"></a>
     <div><strong>Guided Analysis</strong><br/>Learn how to use workflows to gain data and insights about your customer's product experience.
-Product Amalytics through guided analysis.
+Product Analytics through guided analysis…
     </div>
     </td>
     <td>